alexsoleg/cartnet-streamlit/README.md

 python predict.py input.cif output.cif
 ```

-Or if you prefer, you can use the browser app in your local machine without the atom number limitation by running:
+Or, if you prefer, you can use the browser app on your local machine without the atom number limitation by running:

 ```bash
 streamlit run main_local.py